jreijn/hippo-addon-restful-webservices/readme.md

-# Hippo WEB services project
+# Hippo Web services project

-This project is an initial attempt to have a pragmatic approach to provide a web service on top of the Hippo Repository.
+This project is a pragmatic approach to provide a web service on top of the Hippo Repository.

 Visit http://localhost:8080/cms/swagger/ after startup to see the available service end-points and their documentation.

+It requires basic authentication and you can use the default user name and password to login.

+username: admin
+password: admin

 Running locally
 ===============